brothers-DAO/bro-dex/README.md

 `amount` must be equal or less than the order's amount.
 When it's "less", it will result in a "partial take".

 **Important note**: The `amount` + *Fees* (can be computed with `(base-with-fee)`) in case of taking a Bid, or the `amount` x `price` + *Fees* (can be computed with `(total-quote-with-fee)`) in case of taking an Ask must have been previously transferred to the the Order's specific account (can be computed by `(order-account id)`).

+**Account prerequisite**: The `taker` account is expected to exist in the target currency.
+The core module won't create it.

 Return the taken amount.